Britain’s Best Beach Cafés and Seafood Restaurants

 You’ll find one of the best crab shacks in Britain hidden away in a ‘secret’ cove on the sunny southern shores of the Isle of Wight.
-Accessible only by foot with a sandy beach and rockpools that are ideal for crabbing, it’s a good jaunt for both foodies and families alike.
+Accessible only by foot with a sandy beach and rockpools that are ideal for crabbing, The Crab Shed at Steep Hill Cove is a good lunchtime jaunt for both foodies and families alike.

 Burton Bradstock, Dorset